muratk5n/thirdwave/en/README.md

 Report: "Greenhouse gas emissions need to be reduced by 43% and methane by about a third by 2030 that can only happen if countries reduce their dependence on fossil fuels and replace it with renewable energy"

 ---

+WION: "United Nations warns that it's 'now or never' to avoid climate catastrophe"

+---